jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Design Pattern Principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) - There are only two Design Pattern Principles.
 Understanding them will help in understanding the underlying structures that reappear in Design Patterns.

 See: [Design Pattern Foundations AI Agent](https://notebooklm.google.com/notebook/ec8ed593-cd93-4a65-8615-2233bef3d910?_gl=1*u5eebw*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzAkdDE3NDk1NjA5MjQkajYwJGwwJGgw)

+# Design Patterns and Architecture
+**NOTE**: Some patterns appear in multiple groups.

 ## Essential Design Patterns
 The Seven [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) are the design patterns that will be used repeatedly in designs.
 They are the hammer and screwdriver of a software developers design pattern toolbox.